Leli Community Center Pump Project – Georgia

 - Leliani’s village music school that includes 5 music teachers and approximately 50 music students.

-- One family displaced by the Abkhazia war including a father, mother and three children.
+- One family was displaced by the Abkhazia war including a father, mother and three children.
 This family uses a few unoccupied rooms as its living quarters while trying to find more permanent housing in the village.

 Peace Corps Volunteer Directing Project